Railgun

-Railguns are still very much at the research stage after decades of R&D, and it remains to be seen whether they will be deployed as practical military weapons in the foreseeable future.
-Any trade-off analysis between electromagnetic (EM) propulsion systems and chemical propellants for weapons applications must also factor in its durability, availability and economics, as well as the novelty, bulkiness, high energy demand and complexity of the pulsed power supplies that are needed for electromagnetic launcher systems.

 Basics

 The railgun in its simplest form differs from a traditional electric motor in that no use is made of additional field windings (or permanent magnets).
 This basic configuration is formed by a single loop of current and thus requires high currents (on the order of one million amperes) to produce sufficient accelerations (and muzzle velocities).
 A relatively common variant of this configuration is the augmented railgun in which the driving current is channeled through additional pairs of parallel conductors, arranged to increase ('augment') the magnetic field experienced by the moving armature.
 These arrangements reduce the current required for a given acceleration.
 In electric motor terminology, augmented railguns are usually series-wound configurations.
 Some railguns also use strong neodymium magnets with the field perpendicular to the current flow to increase the force on the projectile.

 The armature may be an integral part of the projectile, but it may also be configured to accelerate a separate, electrically isolated or non-conducting projectile.
 Solid, metallic sliding conductors are often the preferred form of railgun armature but plasma or 'hybrid' armatures can also be used.
 A plasma armature is formed by an arc of ionised gas that is used to push a solid, non-conducting payload in a similar manner to the propellant gas pressure in a conventional gun.
 A hybrid armature uses a pair of plasma contacts to interface a metallic armature to the gun rails.
 Solid armatures may also 'transition' into hybrid armatures, typically after a particular velocity threshold is exceeded.
 The high current required to power a railgun can be provided by various power supply technologies, such as capacitors, pulse generators and disc generators.